-Juniors and Seniors may take college visits or job interviews as excused absences if approved by the building principal prior to the event.
+Juniors and Seniors may take college visits or job interviews as excused absences if approved by the High School Administration prior to the event.
+These visits may only consist of 3 total visits/interviews per school year unless otherwise approved by the High School Administration.

 Parent permission will be needed.
 Visitations for colleges must be made through the counseling office.